Satellite Spots Massive Object Hidden Under the Frozen Wastes of Antarctica

 I'm done with this site.

 Agreed.
 BeauHD should be ashamed for posting this.
 While there are a lot of sources that there is, indeed, a crater buried under the ice, there are no credible sources about a massive object being detected.
 In fact, a lot of the posts about thr supposed object are speculating that there's either a Nazi base or a UFO buried under the ice.
 Although either one might make for an interesting X-Files story (and this was done in Fight the Future), there doesn't seem to be any credible science involved here.
-It's a
+It's a bunch of lunatic conspiracy theories, with no reputable sources.
+BeauHD should be ashamed of posting this.
+It marks a new low for Slashdot.

 Re: (Score:2)